Skip to main content

 • proto-fd-idle-ms (server-side)

-Notes: Note that use of this setting has been deprecated in favor of using minConnsPerNode to maintain a minimum number of active connections and avoid incurring ramp up time after a low activity interval.
+Notes: This setting has been deprecated in favor of using minConnsPerNode to maintain a minimum number of active connections and avoid incurring ramp up time after a low activity interval.
 If using minConnsPerNode, this setting and the server setting proto-fd-idle-ms should be set to zero.

 If the server setting proto-fd-idle-ms is greater than zero, this parameter should always be set to a few seconds less than proto-fd-idle-ms to avoid using a socket that has been reaped server-side.